 ✔️ = No specific portion limit (safe in normal serving sizes)

-Specific amounts listed = Maximum safe serving size per meal
+Specific amounts listed = Maximum safe serving size per serving

 Learn about my experience navigating digestive issues and developing this guide.